KohaILS/koha-manual-zh-cn/source/tools.rst

    |image359|

--  Once your import is complete a link to the new bib records will appear to the right of each title that was imported
+-  Once your import is complete a link to the new records will appear to the right of each title that was imported

 -  You can also undo your import by clicking the 'Undo import into